 Final Verdict: No Go for the Spindown Die as a Substitute D20

-The d20 is a classic RPG die and that’s the one that you should go with anytime you need a randomized die roll.
+The traditional d20 is a classic RPG die for a reason, and that’s the one that you should go with anytime you need a randomized die roll.

 Some Great Dice Picks:

-Hey, there’s always a place in a player’s collection for more good dice.
-And if you’re a MTG player…I assume that this still applies?
+Hey, there’s always a place in a player’s collection for more pretty dice.
+If you’re both a MTG and tabletop RPG player, this rings doubly true.

-There are so many amazing options out there for dice whether you’re looking for more d20s for your campaign because your current collection has the terrible habit of betraying you, or because you don’t need a reason, shut up.
-So if you’re looking to add some really good looking dice to your collection whether d20s or Spindown, take a look at either of these links for up to date pricing on some really cool collection.
+Whether you’re looking for more d20s for your campaign because your current collection has the terrible habit of betraying you, or because you don’t need a reason, shut up, you’ll find some excellent click-clack math rocks for your hoard at the links below.

 Other Articles you may enjoy